amitSA/C---Final-Project/README.md

 C++ Serendipity-Booksellers-Project
 ===================================

-In-progress project for C++ class, this is the repository to view the source code (Technically this rep is supposed to be private)
+In-progress project for C++ class, this is the repository to view the source code and previous versions of project